-- a) QMS policy and procedures will ensure learning and teaching activities, including those associated with research and advanced scholarship, are designed in accordance with relevant policies and processes to: - Support educational achievement; - Foster student engagement; - Prepare students for employment and/or educational pathways; and - Ensure staff have appropriate sets of skills and knowledge to facilitate and support student learning and acknowledge the Treaty of Waitangi.

-1.1.1.3 Student Support

-- a) QMS policy and processes will ensure the availability of accessible, effective and culturallyappropriate information relevant to students' study, academic material and required study and pastoral assistance to support academic achievement. - b) QMS policies and processes will ensure mechanisms are in place to enable students to advocate for their rights and have access for advocacy support when required. - c) QMS policies and processes will ensure compliance with NZQA requirements and requirements of the Education (Pastoral Care of International Students) Code of Practice 2016.
+- a) QMS policy and procedures will ensure learning and teaching activities, including those associated with research and advanced scholarship, are designed in accordance with relevant policies and processes to: - Support educational achievement - Foster student engagement - Prepare students for employment and/or educational pathways, and - Ensure staff have appropriate sets of skills and knowledge to facilitate and support student learning within a bicultural approach. - 1.1.1.3 Student Support - a) QMS policy and procedures will ensure the availability of accessible, effective and culturallyappropriate information relevant to students' study, academic material and required study and pastoral assistance to support academic achievement. - b) QMS policies and procedures will ensure mechanisms are in place to enable students to advocate for their rights and have access for advocacy support when required. - c) QMS policies and procedures will ensure compliance with NZQA requirements and requirements of the Education (Pastoral Care of International Students) Code of Practice 2016.